pypa/packaging.python.org/source/guides/single-sourcing-package-version.rst

 .. and this
 `zest.releaser <https://pypi.org/project/zest.releaser>`_,

 ..
-NOTE: are there othjers that should be looked into
+NOTE: are there others that should be included?

 Dedicated file for the version string
 -------------------------------------